christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     });
     ```

--   If a Paint Routine or Mouse Callback is to be used by multiple panels they should be declared as `const var` before they are assigned.
+-   If a Paint Routine or Mouse Callback is to be used by multiple panels they should be declared as `const` before they are assigned.
 The functions should be given a meaningful name followed by either `PaintRoutine` or `MouseCallback` as appropriate.

     ```javascript
-    const var tabbarPaintRoutine = function(g)
+    const tabbarPaintRoutine = function(g)
     {
       g.fillAll(Colours.red);
     }